Mobility key to modern air defence

 With aerial threats rapidly evolving, Western nations are now addressing gaps in their ground-based air defense (GBAD).
 What´s needed are short-range air defence systems that combine agility with ease of deployment.

 The global security environment is rapidly evolving.
 A defence strategy that proved highly effective just a few years ago can quickly be made obsolete by changes in technology, geopolitics and military strategy.
-According to Rickard Svensson, Director of Marketing and Sales for Ground Based Air Defence, that’s just what has happened with the ground-based air defence (GBAD) approaches taken by many western nations.
+According to Mats-Olof Rydberg, Head of Marketing and Sales at Saab´s Business Unit Missile Systems, that’s just what has happened with the ground-based air defence (GBAD) approaches taken by many western nations.